Kkritos/Rapster/README.md

 - $\tt scipy$ (=1.15.2)
 - $\tt pandas$ (=2.2.3)

-The code is tested with packages in the versions shown in parentheses above; however, other versions likely work as well.
+The code is tested with the package versions shown in parentheses above; however, other versions likely work as well.

 It is recommended that the user create and work in a local Python environment using Python >= 3.10 and install all the dependencies listed above.